 On page three, write a summary about yourself and the way you work.
 Employers like to hear things like; "Can work within a team or be trusted to work alone", "hard-working", "neat/attention to detail", "punctual", "reliable", "ambitious", "fast learning", "responsible" etc.

 The job you are applying for might involve fairly new skills or work in an area you have little experience in.
 In this instance give examples of past experiences to highlight the skills you do have that crossover to the new role.
 This will help reassure the employer that you can quickly adapt to the work they are offering.

-It is a good idea to include references in your CV that a potential employer can contact for first hand information about your character, skills and experience.
-Don't give a mates name and number.
-Use someone of authority who is articulate, clear speaking and who will be able to convey clearly what a credit you would be to any company.
+It is a good idea to include references in your CV or Resume that a potential employer can contact for first-hand information about your character, skills and experience.
+Don't give a mate's name and number.
+Use someone of authority who is articulate, clear speaking and who will be able to convey clearly what a credit you would be to any company that took you on.

-It's worth building up a carpentry portfolio with photos, references and any other documents that can be used to boost your chances of gaining employment.
+It is worth building up a carpentry portfolio with as many photos, references and any other documents that can be used to boost your chances of gaining employment.

 Click here for more help finding and applying for carpentry jobs

 Have a question or comment about how to write a good Carpentry CV?